 To find out how to configure a proxy server on your device's OS, check out these great articles from How-To Geek:

 - How to Configure a Proxy Server on Windows

 - How to Configure a Proxy Server on a Mac

 - How to Configure a Proxy Server on Chrome OS

 - How to Configure a Proxy Server on Android

 - How to Configure a Proxy Server on iOS

 PAC files and advanced configurations

-Still having problems despite the information above?
-If your proxy configuration is complex and you are having trouble, you may want to contact your proxy server provider.
+- Still having problems despite the information above?
+If your proxy configuration is complex and you are having trouble, you may want to contact your proxy service provider.